ziqbal/allcombos/README.md

 # allcombos
-Find all sets of simple arithmetic mathematical functions that return a whole number
+Find all sets of simple arithmetic mathematical functions that return a whole number.